 The Freedom 375 is equipped with a cabin air conditioning system and a helm air conditioning system.
-Before powering up either system, the air conditioner seacock located below the floor of the helm storage compartment must be opened to supply the air conditioning units with raw water.
-Both systems operate on AC current only, and therefore the generator or shore power must be in use with load group 2 energized before use.
-To operate these systems, turn on the "Cabin Air Cond." and "Helm Air Cond." switches on the AC panel to supply power to the air control panels located inside the port cabin.
-Turn on the "Air/Cooler Pump" switch on the AC panel to pump raw water to the units.
-The thermostat controls for these systems are similar to household units.
-Supply vents for the cabin air are located on the forward wall of the port and starboard cabins.
-The return vent for the cabin air is located forward in the port cabin on the lower part of the seating.
-The cabin air conditioning unit is located directly forward of the return vent.
+Both systems operate on AC current only.
+Therefore, the generator must be on or the shore power must be connected with load group 2 energized before use.
+To operate these systems, first open the air conditioner seacock located beneath the floor of the helm storage compartment to supply the air conditioning units with raw water.
+On the AC Panel, turn on the "Air Cond" and "Helm Air Cond" switches to supply power to the air control panels, and turn on the "Air/Cooler Pump" switch to pump raw water to the units.
+On the DC panel, turn on the "Shower Sump" switch to supply power to the sump pump.
+The condensation drains for the air conditioning units drain to the shower sump and the sump pump will pump the collected condensation overboard.

+The air control panels are located inside the port cabin.
+The thermostatic controls for these systems are similar to household units.
+Supply vents for the cabin air are located on the forward walls of the port and starboard cabins.
+The return vent for the cabin air is located forward in the port cabin on the lower part of the seating, and the cabin air conditioning unit is located directly forward of the return vent.
 Supply vents for the helm air are located forward of the starboard deckwing insert and on the inboard side of the starboard helm seat.
-The return vent for the helm air is located on the forward side of the starboard helm seat.
-The helm air conditioning unit is located directly aft of the return vent.
-The condensation drains for these units drain to the shower sump.
-Therefore, when using either air conditioner the shower sump pump should be turned on to remove any condensation.
-Refer to the Operation and Maintenance manual in your Owner's Packet for specific instructions on using the unit.
+The return vent for the helm air is located on the forward side of the starboard helm seat, and the helm air conditioning unit is located directly aft of the return vent.
+Refer to the operations manual in your Owner's Packet for specific instructions on using these units.